alecmev/rmate/README.md

 ```

 Just in case, `/usr` isn't writable in CoreOS, so use `/opt/bin/rmate` instead,
-and since mention CoreOS specifics, might as well throw in a cloud config:
+and since I mention CoreOS specifics, might as well throw in a cloud config,
+right?

 ```yml
 coreos: